Mehak03/user-service/README.md

 # springboot-userservice
 This project retrieves/updates user details into the database.
-Techonologies used in this project are :
+Technologies used in this project are :
 1. Java 8
 2. Spring Boot
-3. Hibernate
+3. JPA
 4. Maven
 5. H2 database